rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 5. If needed, add a type in the file 'frontend/SystemTests/Types/systemTestsTypes.ts' or use the already created.

 ### Write the POM file
-1. Copy this template into the test file *.spec.ts that you've created, and update it.
+1. Copy this template into the test file '*Page.ts' that you've created, and update it.

 ```ts
 import { type Page } from '@playwright/test'